HYUNSEONG-KIM/UILC/docs/main/nmax_t.md

 = \frac{a}{z} \left({}_2F_1(a+1, b, c ;z) - {}_2F_1(a, b, c ;z)  \right)
 $$

-See "Contiguous relations for ${}_2F_1$ hypergeometric series", for below formula of the derivation.
+See "Contiguous relations for ${}_2F_1$ hypergeometric series", for the general version of above formula of the derivation.

 ### Transformation